-Chateau Mont Redon, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Chateau Mont Redon, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chateau Mont Redon History, Overview

 Chateau Mont Redon is the largest wine producer in Chateauneuf du Pape with 165 hectares of land to their name.
 That includes 100 hectares planted with vines.
 They also own several hectares of vines in Lirac and the Cotes du Rhone appellation.

 Not only is Chateau Mont Redon the largest producer of Chateauneuf du Pape wine, they are also one of the oldest estates with the longest histories in the Southern Rhone Valley.
 The ancient Romans were the first people to cultivate grapes at what we know of today as Chateau Mont Redon.